FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 ## Student Submissions
 The next office hours will be on Friday August 31st from 2:00 - 3:30 PM at the Maker Lab.

-*This is an exeption because Monday is a holiday
+*This is an exeption because Monday is a holiday.

 Andrea will usually hold office hours at the Maker Lab on Mondays from 3:00 PM - 4:30 PM.